NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 When a title is missing, the recommended practice is to devise a “meaningful” title for the resource.
 By meaningful, we mean a title that facilitates recognition and identification of the resource, essentially, a name that makes sense to the submitter.

-Language code should be specified.
-[ISO 639-3](https://www.iso.org/obp/ui/#iso:std:iso:639:-3:ed-1:v1:en) is used as the standard for indicating language when the `lang` attribute is applied.
+The language of the title should be specified according to the [ISO 639-3](https://www.iso.org/obp/ui/#iso:std:iso:639:-3:ed-1:v1:en) standard, using the `lang` attribute is applied.

 **Examples:**
 ```json